 Earlier, I had declared war with nicotine (here) so now I’m cordially inviting you to join me in the battle to fight this bully together.

-If you are ready, I have created this cheat so that you can defend yourself against this seemingly ‘undefeatable’ enemy.
+If you are ready, I have created 4 simple cheats so that you can defend yourself against this seemingly ‘undefeatable’ enemy.

-It is just a very short cheat that would not take you more than 5 minutes to read…
+It is just 4 very simple cheat that would not take you more than 5 minutes to read each…

-Finally, I am going to end here by asking you to share this post with your loved ones who are currently using nicotine, promoting nicotine or simply doesn’t want to stop using nicotine.
+Finally, I am going to end here by asking you to share this post with your loved ones who are currently using and/or promoting nicotine.

 I hope I have been of service.